-When Jaffe, Holden and Scarborough Acoustical Consultants designed a sound amplification and music playback system for the newly renovated center, the Wang Theatre chose BL&S to install and tune the elaborate system.
+When Jaffe, Holden and Scarborough Acoustical Consultants designed a sound amplification and music playback system for the newly renovated center, the Wang Theatre chose Boston Light & Sound® (BL&S) to install and tune the elaborate system.
 The theatre sound system consists of a central cluster loudspeaker system along with balcony and under-balcony delay speakers and two large subwoofer cabinets built into the stage, allowing full sound coverage without detracting from the hall’s historic beauty.

 The renovation project has received numerous awards, including a citation by the Massachusetts Historical Commission.